 Each of these implementations has its own focus.
 The 9 Chip CP/M is based on simplicity, and being able to be built on a breadboard with the minimum of complexity, but it uses an occasionally unreliable 8-bit CF Card interface and has a substantially smaller TPA.
 Alternatively, RomWBW supports a variety of hardware including Z180 CPUs, and provides an underlying generalised architecture support which provides paged memory and many facilities but this imposes a processing overhead on I/O, and requires substantially more RAM than a typical CP/M system.

 Faced with both these options, and being very interested to build my own solution, and to use my growing experiences supporting the z88dk community, I decided to build CP/M-IDE to fulfil a specific niche.

-Initially, I chose the IDE disk interface specifically because I could attach any old hard drives, aka “spinning rust” to my RC2014, and this led to support for everything from these old 5 1/4″ hard drives, through to modern SSD or DOM solid state drives.
-It also supports both old and modern Compact Flash cards in their native 16-bit mode, so readily available 1 and 2 GigaByte Compact Flash cards are OK.
+Initially I chose the IDE Hard Drive Module specifically because I could use it to attach any old hard drives, aka “spinning rust”, to my RC2014, and this led to support for everything from these old 3 1/2″ hard drives, through to modern SSD or DOM solid state drives.
+It also supports both old and modern Compact Flash Cards in their native 16-bit mode, so readily available modern 1 and 2 GigaByte Compact Flash cards are OK.
 It is also possible to use SD Card to CF Card adapters with the IDE Hard Drive Module, allowing direct support of modern pluggable storage.

 CP/M is a very compact Operating System and, in the most common version 2.2, it supports only serial interfaces and disk interfaces.
 For the RC2014 there are two standard serial Modules, being the ACIA Module and the more advanced and expensive SIO/2 Module.